imsb-uke/DeePSC/README.md

 ## Description

-This repo contains an minimal running implementation of the DeePSC model proposed in "DeePSC - deep learning-based decision support for the diagnosis of primary sclerosing cholangitis on 2D magnetic resonance cholangiopancreatography".
+This repository contains an exemplary implementation of the DeePSC model proposed in "DeePSC - deep learning-based decision support for the diagnosis of primary sclerosing cholangitis on 2D magnetic resonance cholangiopancreatography".

 <div align="center">